-- Buying could take years.
-Some rent-to-own homes have an option to buy after as little as three years, but there are much longer terms.
-If home ownership is a goal for next year or the year after, it may be better to open a separate down payment savings account and keep renting.
+- Buying could take years: Some rent-to-own homes have the option to buy after as little as three years, but there are much longer terms.
+If homeownership is a goal for next year or the year after, it may be better to open a separate down payment savings account and keep renting.

-- Extra responsibility.
-Rent-to-own agreements may not hold you responsible for any maintenance.
+- Extra responsibility: Rent-to-own agreements may not hold you responsible for any maintenance.
 Or, they can demand you do it all.
-In some cases, you might be obligated to pay for whatever a homeowner would pay, including repairs or upgrades that could costs thousands of extra dollars.
+In some cases, you might be obligated to pay for whatever a homeowner would pay, including repairs or upgrades that could cost thousands of extra dollars.
 Rent-to-own houses quickly can become much more expensive if you don’t factor in all the potential costs.

 Are You Ready for a Rent-to-Own Home?

 If you’ve found the home of your dreams and it’s a rent-t0-own, you still need to ask important questions before making any commitment:

 - Is the price right?
 If you’re moving to a bigger space or a more expensive community, monthly payments could be more than you currently pay.
 Can you afford the rent increase and the extra charge that goes towards your down payment?
 Will the option fee deplete your savings?
 If you’re responsible for maintenance, do you have a separate fund for repairs?